Cordoba Argentina Travel Guide

 A small, exquisitely decorated chapel also within the Jesuit Block.
 Intricate details offer a glimpse into private Jesuit spiritual life.

-This historic convent boasts beautiful colonial architecture and provides a tranquil space, a different facet of Córdoba's religious heritage.
+This historic convent boasts beautiful architecture from the colonial era and provides a tranquil space, a different facet of Córdoba's religious heritage.

 An equestrian statue of Argentina's national hero, General José de San Martín, stands proudly in Plaza San Martín.